Westhope: Jones use

-Late-20th-century sales
+Late 20th century

 Jones died at his house in 1963.
 His widow, who had never liked Westhope, sold it to the local architect M. Murray McCune; sources disagree on whether McCune bought Westhope in 1964 or 1965.
 After acquiring Westhope, McCune renovated it.
 He installed an air-conditioning system, with ventilation grates patterned after grilles that Wright had originally designed for the house, and he renovated the kitchen as well.
 McCune told the Tulsa World in 1969 that he often came home from business trips to see people waiting outside his front door, asking for tours of the house.
 Following advocacy from McCune, the house was added to the National Register of Historic Places in April 1975.

 Karen and Don Nelson bought Westhope in 1982 and subsequently renovated it again.
 The house was sold again c.
 1987–1988 to the psychiatrist Dwight Holden, who moved into the house with his wife Sandra, their two daughters, and several pets after seeking to buy a house nearby.
 According to Holden, visitors frequently passed by the house either because they thought it was a bank or museum, or because they were interested in the house itself.
 Holden also claimed that the utility costs were expensive and that he had to replace the lights every week because the house had dozens of lightbulbs, which kept malfunctioning.
+The house was placed for sale in 1992 and was sold the next year to Barbara Tyson, a member of the family that founded Tyson Foods Inc., who restored it.
+During this decade, the house hosted events such as a 1993 meeting of the National Governors Association, as well as an architectural conference in 1997 which was attended by Wright's grandson Eric Lloyd Wright.